wp-plugins/wordbooker/readme.txt

 2. Wordbooker Options : Overrides when posting

 == Changelog ==

+= Version 2.1.14 30/07/2012 =
+- Fixes a problem with Curl detection caused by FB changing things without telling people.

 = Version 2.1.13 09/06/2012 =
 - Fixed a bug where the Schema 4 code was messing up the schema 5 changes